Schoor van der, de Boer. Wilke

 He was born on 10 July 1861 in the Municipality of Wildervank, in the town of Stadskanaal.
 This town is located in the very far North East of the Netherlands.
-His father’s name was Heijo Van Der Schoor de Boer (listed as being a carriage driver) and his mother was Antje Groeneveld.
+His father’s occupation was listed as being a carriage driver, and his mother was Antje Meelfs Groeneveld.

 The area he was living in produced a large number of sailors.
 Family’s had large numbers of children for whom there was no work locally and as a result a large shipping industry developed in the area.
 The nearby town of Veendam was in the 19th.
 Century one of the most important shipping centers in Europe and that while being a land locked port.
 Lloyds Register which classifies large numbers of merchant navy ships opened its first foreign office in this town.

 Van der Schoor must have attended some local maritime school and then went to sea.
-Most of the sailing ships which were home to the area belonged to Captain / Owners (See the biography of Captain Deddes also on this website) and unless you were the captain there are hardly any records out there.
+Most of the sailing ships which were home to the area belonged to Captain / Owners (See the biography of Captain Deddes also on this website) and unless you were a captain, there are hardly any records.

 In 1887 he is promoted to chief Officer and it is believed that he then settled down in Amsterdam as he now served on ships mostly sailing from Amsterdam.
 Holland America had agreed to a 10 year sailing contract with its ships from Amsterdam to prevent shipping company’s based in Amsterdam from opening a service to New York from Amsterdam.
 In those days travelling from Amsterdam to Rotterdam was still a considerable journey and several captains and other officers settled in Amsterdam for these periods of assignment.

-Then on 07 May 1888 he leaves his last ship, the ss Leerdam (1) as Chief Officer and only returns a year later on 29th. of August 1889 as 2nd officer on the ss Edam II).
+Then on 07 May 1888 he leaves his last ship, the ‘Leerdam’ (I) as Chief Officer and only returns a year later on 29th. of August 1889 as 2nd officer on the ss Edam (II).
 There is no company record which indicates what he did in those 15 months.

 In the meantime he sails as Captain but also as Chief Officer.
-This was caused by the fact that the two ships ss Didam and ss Dubbeldam were not successful and were sold after periods in lay up.
+This was caused by the fact that the two ships ‘Didam’ and ‘Dubbeldam’ were not successful on the north Atlantic service and were sold after periods in lay up.
 Which meant a surplus in Captains and thus the youngest ones had to step down again.

 On the 18th. of August 1899 he resigns from the company.
 The same day a 2nd child is born Wilke Arnold in the town of Doorn in the Netherlands.
-(ED: it is it is fair to assume that there must be a relation between the child being born and the mother being affected by the child birth as she passes away on 23 September. this son dies at the age of 20 in New York (d)
+(ED: it is it is fair to assume that there must be a relation between the child being born and the mother being affected by the child birth as she passes away on 23 September 1899.

 He does not return to Holland America but is noted to have gone to Sunderland, England on 11 October 1899.
-This coincided with the building of the Steamship Zeeburg of the “Stoomvaart Maatschappij Amsterdam*.
-Which was launch at a local yard there on 03 December 1899.
+This coincided with the building of the steamship ‘Zeeburg’ of the “Stoomvaart Maatschappij Amsterdam*.
+Which was launched at a local yard there on 03 December 1899.
 The local newspaper indicates that Captain Van der Schoor de Boer will be the assigned captain.

-This is repeated in 1901 when on September 12, the steamship Voorburg is launched at the NSM in Amsterdam and again Captain Van der Schoor is appointed as the designated master (d) He remains with this ship at least to 1906 but most likely for a longer period, as he is returns to Rotterdam on 16 September 1907 still listed as a ships captain. (d)
+This is repeated in 1901 when on September 12, the steamship ‘Voorburg’ is launched at the NSM in Amsterdam and again Captain Van der Schoor is appointed as the designated master. (d) He remains with this ship at least until 1906 but most likely for a longer period as he is returns to Rotterdam on 16 September 1907 still listed as a ships captain. (d)

-In January 1905 he expresses his appreciation that he received a silver medal for maintaining a recording log for Magentic compass observations as part of a competition which was ran by the “Commission of Scientific Seafaring”.
-This was the 2nd medal he received, as there was also one for the period 1900 -1901.
+In January 1905 he expresses his appreciation that he received a silver medal for maintaining a recording log for Magnetic compass observations as part of a competition which was ran by the “Commission of Scientific Seafaring”.
+This was the 2nd medal he received as there was also one for the period 1900 -1901.

 In April 1905 he is mentioned in the Rotterdam newspaper for donating a Barribal (sort of bear) and a raccoon to the local Zoo.
 In December he donates a “Musch valk” or small falcon native to the Dutch East Indies. (d)

-It is believed that he sailed on the ss Voorburg until he went to the USA as in November 1910 an official complaint is handed in at the Dutch board of Inquiry by 3 sailors.
+It is believed that he sailed on the ss ‘Voorburg’ until he went to the USA as in November 1910 an official complaint is handed in around that time at the Dutch Board of Inquiry by 3 sailors.
 He is accused of drunkenness and supplying out of date food.
 Both accusations turn out to be not true and the case is dismissed. (e)

-The next time we hear from him, still involved in consular work, is on 22 November 1918 when he moves to New York.
-There is an entry that his wife sails to New York on 03 December 1919, so she must have returned to Rotterdam sometime before. (d) Maybe to ensure the education of the 3 childern.
+There is another record dated 22 November 1918, when he moves to New York still for consular work.
+There is an entry that his wife sails to New York on 03 December 1919, so she must have returned to Rotterdam sometime before. (d) Maybe to ensure the education of the 3 childeren.

-He is still there when in December 1934 he is part of a party of Dutch dignitaries who attend the Dutch “Sinterklaas” (St. Nicolas) party on board the ss Volendam. (d)
+He is still in New York when in December 1934 he is part of a party of Dutch dignitaries who attend the Dutch “Sinterklaas” (St. Nicolas) party on board the ss ‘Volendam’ (I). (d)

-Captain Wilke van de Schoor de Boer passed away on 14 Oct.
+Captain Wilke van der Schoor de Boer passed away on 14 Oct.
 1952 at San Francisco at the age of 91. (d)